The James M. and Cathleen D. Stone PhD Scholars

-The Inequality and Wealth Concentration Scholars
+in Inequality and Wealth Concentration

-The Malcolm Hewitt Wiener Scholars in Poverty & Justice
+The Malcolm Hewitt Wiener PhD Scholars

-Through their participation in the program, those named as Inequality and Wealth Concentration Scholars or Malcolm Hewitt Wiener Scholars in Poverty and Justice will generally receive:
+Through their participation in the program, those selected as Stone PhD Scholars or Wiener PhD Scholars will generally receive:

-(i) A dissertation-stage stipend of $32,000, reserved for use at the dissertation stage (generally G-4 year) so that Scholars may focus exclusively on dissertation research and writing.
+A dissertation-stage stipend of $32,000, reserved for use at the dissertation stage (generally G-4 year) so that Scholars may focus exclusively on dissertation research and writing.
 This award is for an academic year, disbursed over ten months.

 Individual research fund of $5,000, which may be used at any time during the Scholar’s doctoral studies.
 These resources are intended to spur innovative student research where costs might otherwise be prohibitive.
 They are meant to support field research and in-depth interviews, original data collection, data purchases, field or laboratory experiments, large-scale surveys, and similar research needs.